terrastruct/d2/docs/CONTRIBUTING.md

 If you have any questions or would like to get more involved, feel free to open an issue to discuss publicly, or chat in [Discord](https://discord.gg/h9VFkAKTsT)!
-If you have a private question, feel free to email us at d2@terrastruct.com.
+If you have a private inquiry, feel free to email us at hi@d2lang.com.